chordophony/bmf2021/README.md

 ### Easiest Way to Program

-1. Unplug device *recommend keeping micro-usb plugged into device
+1. Unplug / turn off power source for device
 2. Plug in device then immediately click & hold rotary knob
 3. Release when display reads, "Release button for Access Point"
 4. From your computer or mobile device, go to Wifi settings and connect to network named "Pedal..."